RobertMartinis/Group-38-Tetris/README.md

-A function for rotating the tetris-blocks.
+A function for moving an incoming tetris-block left, right and down.